PateJate/Live64/README.md

 6502 is very similar to 6510, but ever so slightly different.
 It's explained more in-depth on [Wikipedia](https://en.wikipedia.org/wiki/MOS_Technology_6510).

 ## Where/when can I get it?
 Live64 will be available on this repository as soon as one can write a Hello World program on it.

+I do development on this project a few hours in a week, as it's just a hobby.
+I'd say it's about 50 % done now.
+Just give me a month or two. (written on Dec 15 2020)
 ## What will it run on?
 It's mainly focused to run on Linux, using Qt.
 Support for Windows could maybe be worked on when I've released a fully working Linux build.

-Support for Android and iOS (and Linux mobile OSes) could be to come at some point.
+Support for Android and iOS (and Linux mobile OSes) could be to come at some point as well.
+I'm open to help in these areas!

 ## Is Live64 free?
 Live64 will be free in price and also open source.

+## Can I help or suggest something?
+Probably!
+Contact me at askpatejate@gmail.com to know more.